ILRF Logo

 Short Articles or Essays may address a focused legal question, contemporary development, or theoretical debate.
 These pieces are shorter but should still demonstrate analytical clarity and scholarly engagement.

-Word Limit: 2,500 – 4,000 words (including footnotes)
+Word Limit: 2,500 – 4,000 words (including footnotes and abstract)

 Case Comments